About the Artist

 Lighthouse, Poole, UK (2022)

-DVA Salon Collective exhibition presenting the material investigation behind the Cut Down – Built Up sculptural series.
+Salon Collective exhibition examining the material and structural investigations behind Cut Down – Built Up.

 Earth Action Climate Art Show